How to Build a Fence

 - When your brackets are fixed, carefully lift your panel into place and secure it through each bracket.

-- The last job to do is to finish each fence post with a post cap.
+The last job is to finish each fence post with a post cap.
 This will help to protect the end grain of the wood from taking in water, but at the same time it provides a neat finish to your posts.

 - To prevent splitting during installation, soak the post caps in a bucket of water.

 - Apply a silicone-based sealant to the underside to reduce the chance of water seeping beneath and rotting the top of the post.

 - Nail a post cap to the top of each post

 - For a final decorative flourish, why not add a ball or acorn finial to your finished fencing?

 Do you need to treat your fence once it is up?

 - If your fence panels are pressure treated, then no. Check the guarantee on your particular pane but you shouldn't have to treat your fence for at least 15 years.

 - If your fence panel is dip treated, your supplier may have recommended painting the fence within 6 weeks of installation.
 Usually dip treated fence panels have to be re-treated every year to validate any anti-rot guarantees, which run for 10 years.